bcgov/ols-geocoder/physical-address-conceptual-model.md

 isNonCivic|Boolean|True if address has no assigned civic number; a non-civic address must have a SITE_NAME to be referenced (e.g., Lonely Cabins -- Hwy 20, Stui, BC)|Yes|Yes

-## Differences between Physical Address and Mailing Address
+### Differences between Physical Address and Mailing Address

-There are several differences between a physical address and a postal address that reflect their different purposes.
+There are several differences between a physical address and a mailing address that reflect their different purposes.
 First and foremost, the locality of a physical address is an incorporated municipality or unincorporated populated place.
 The locality of a mailing address is the postal community assigned by the mailing authority, which in BC, is Canada Post.
 For example, the locality of 4440 Happy Valley Rd is the postal community of Victoria in a mailing address and the Municipality of Metchosin in a physical address.
 Knowing that 440 Happy Valley Rd is in the postal community of Victoria helps Canada Post collect, sort, and deliver the mail but it's not very helpful when you are trying to find the Metchosin Fire Hall in your car or on a map since Victoria is over 23km away from Metchosin.

 Mailing service addresses such as PO Boxes, Rural Routes, General Delivery are equally unhelpful when looking for a particular house, business, etc so are not recognized as valid elements of a physical address.
 For example, Main Branch, Victoria Public Library , PO BOX 320, Victoria, BC will, at best be understood as the physical address, Victoria, BC since Victoria is a known municipality in BC.
 However, this won't help you find the location of the main branch of the library.